Sunday, May 31, 2026

 Mortal Kombat vs. DC Universe:

-I have to make this the first thing to talk about because on the post about video game violence, I talked about this game and its nuances that led to getting a T rating.
+I have to make this the first thing to talk about because on the post about video game violence, I talked about this game and its content that led to getting a T rating.
 This game has the best logo flow of Midway, WB Interactive Elements, DC Comics, Unreal Technology.
 Beast, Turtle, DivX and GameSpy.
-However, it would be the final Mortal Kombat game of the franchise under the Midway umbrella before their liquidation allowed the franchise to be published under the Warner Bros. umbrella in development partnership with NetherRealm Studios with the inception of their first game aptly called Mortal Kombat.
+However, it would be the final Mortal Kombat game of the franchise under the Midway umbrella before their liquidation allowed Warner Bros. to acquire all of their assets, including Mortal Kombat.

 Super Dragon Ball Z: